 Comfortable Shoes

 Anyone attempting a walking tour in Ho Chi Minh City, Vietnam needs comfortable travel shoes!
-Sidewalks are often cracked – or simply non-existent – however, the city is relatively flat and easy to get around.
-We completed our tour of Ho Chi Minh City sights wearing flip flops, but other travelers may want to wear city walking shoes.
+Sidewalks are often cracked – or simply non-existent – but relatively flat.
+We completed our tour of Ho Chi Minh City sights wearing flip flops, but other travelers may want to wear proper walking shoes.

 Petty theft is an unfortunate part of HCMC.
-We never encountered any troubles during our visit, but I carry a Timbuk2 Messenger Bag, which has numerous interior zippered pockets where I can safely keep my belongings.
+I (Sarah) carry a Timbuk2 Messenger Bag, which has numerous interior zippered pockets where I can safely keep my everyday travel items.
 Protect your valuables by using a specifically designed anti-theft travel bag – like the stylish bags by Travelon.

-Ho Chi Minh City Tourist Map & WiFi
+Ho Chi Minh City Tourist Map, WiFi and Trip Planner

-Although we provide an online Ho Chi Minh City Center Map of Sights at the end of the post, we think it is beneficial to have a paper map, too.
-Navigating the city is much easier and much more relaxed when you understand the layout of the city.
-We recommend buying a HCMC Map – like this one on Amazon – before your trip.
+Although we provided an online Ho Chi Minh City Center Map of Sights, we think it is beneficial to have a paper map, too.
+Navigating is much easier and more relaxed when you understand the layout of the city.
+We recommend buying a HCMC Map – like this one – before your trip.
 Staying connected during your HCMC visit is essential; find out why we carry a personal WiFi Hotspot at all times!

-We think Travel Insurance is also essential!
-Not only can travel insurance come in handy when flights are delayed or luggage is lost, but it can also be useful if a travel falls ill or gets injured abroad.
+Travel Insurance may come in handy when flights are delayed or luggage is lost, but it could also be useful if a traveler falls ill or gets injured abroad.
 Check the coverage and rates at World Nomads.

 Start planning your trip to Vietnam!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
 Want more travel planning tips?
 Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!